 Suppose I want to write a post speculating about whether or not PZ Myers might have deliberately crafted his pompous online persona, one that by all accounts is markedly inconsistent from how he behaves offline, because he knows that it will boost his traffic and earn him additional money.
 To do so would require me to shift away from his behavior and focus on his person.
 That is, it would be extremely difficult to offer such speculation without it being a personal attack.
 Asking myself the questions Scott suggests would help me to see that such a post is counterproductive.
 On the other hand, restricting my focus to PZ's behavior would not necessarily be an attack and might be just fine.

-Now suppose I want to write a post publicly scolding the author of the Elevatorgate blog for undermining our community with a series of juvenile personal insults on other atheists.
+Now suppose I want to write a post publicly scolding the author of the Elevatorgate blog (update: link no longer active) for undermining our community with a series of juvenile personal insults on other atheists.
 My goal in this post is not to attack the author at all but to criticize his or her behavior as harming his or her stated goals.
 In this case, it would be fairly easy to criticize the behavior without making it about the person.
 Scott's questions would not be needed.
 However, if I decided to condemn the author as a rape-apologizing, misogynistic MRA, I'd be guilty of personal attacks and should heed Scott's advice.